NoahRobit72/Nia-Lab-Tempature-Sensor-Project/README.md

-## This project is a template to how the Nia Lab Tempature Sensor Project will parse and store tempature date
+## Nia Lab Tempature Sensor Project

 ### SQL Structure
 The project will contain one database with mutiple tables.